Firstly you must understand what current is, how it acts on your boat and its effect on wind speed and direction.

 Another way is to look at fixed marks or buoys like the starting pin.
 Be careful not to confuse wave action with current and anchored boats will also give you a good idea about current flow.

 Another important clue about the current is the appearance of the water surface.
 When the current is flowing toward the wind, the water will be choppier than usual.
 When it’s flowing away from the wind, the water is smoother.

 Look also for distinct lines of separation between different water surface textures.

 When starting a race in current, be sure you have a line sight to help you judge the position of the line.
 When the current and wind is going in opposite directions, you’re likely to end up with multiple recalls.
 This is a great time to start at the leeward end (assuming you want to go left) because it will be easy to make the pin.

 However, don’t start right at the committee boat, because it’s too easy to get caught barging.
 And be careful not to be over early, since it will take a long time to get back against the current and re-start.

 Current affects your course over the bottom and therefore changes the laylines to any windward or leeward mark.
 When the current is pushing you away from the layline, it’s easy to underlay the mark and lose distance by trying to pinch up to the mark.
 The safest route is to overstand slightly — this will keep you clear of the mess of other boats and eliminate the need to make extra tacks.

 When the current is pushing you toward a layline, the biggest potential mistake is overstanding.
 Prevent this by approaching to leeward of the “normal” layline or by avoiding the starboard layline completely until you are almost at the mark.

 If you can see land behind the next mark, use this to set up a range so the mark stays in the same place against the land.
-In the absense of a land sight use a compass bearing to the mark and steer a course so this bearing remains constant..
+In the absence of a land, sight use a compass bearing to the mark and steer a course so this bearing remains constant..

 Myths Regarding Current: